 Oppositions of Mars - Nakedeyeplanets.com - by Martin J. Powell

 Naked Eye planets is a excellent resource for anyone interested in observing Mars or other planets in the solar system.
 A very detailed description of the path that Mars takes during an opposition is available at the site.

 A.L.P.O.
 MARS Section - American League of Planetary Observers

 Hubble Space Telescope Images of Mars at Opposition

 Mars in opposition in 2018 (annotated) - Labels features visible shortly before opposition through dust storm

-Animation of difference in Mars orientation, 2016 and 2018 - This shows how different seasons on Mars change the planet's appearence for Earth observers.
-Because the south pole is pointing toward the Sun, Hellas Basin can be seen more clearly during perihelion aparitions.
+Animation of difference in Mars orientation, 2016 and 2018 - This shows how different seasons on Mars change the planet's appearance for Earth observers.
+Because the south pole is pointing toward the Sun, Hellas Basin can be seen more clearly during perihelion apparitions.

-One last image that I really love because Saturn was at opposition a month earlier than Mars.
-The year 2018 brought 3 oppositions in quick succession including Jupiter at opposition May 9.
-This image shows that Hubble Space Telescope is planetary instrument as well as a deep sky marvel:
+One last image that I really love because Saturn was at opposition a month earlier than Mars in 2018 when 3 oppositions in quick succession including Jupiter at opposition.
+In 2020, Saturn and Jupiter are at opposition in July.
+This image shows that Hubble Space Telescope is a planetary instrument as well as a deep sky marvel: